 Start by Decorating the Windows

 Windows are the easiest and safest place to decorate without creating clutter in the available floor space.
-The most common way to decorate kitchen windows is with window silhouettes like pumpkin, spider webs, hats, skeletons, etc. You can also use real pumpkins and a creepy black cheesecloth to decorate your kitchen windows.
-Take up the Halloween window decor with lights, creepy posters and digital decorations.
+The most common way for Halloween kitchen décor is to add window silhouettes like pumpkins, spider webs, hats, skeletons, etc. You can also use real pumpkins and a creepy black cheesecloth to decorate your kitchen windows.
+Try Halloween window décor with lights, creepy posters, and digital decorations.

 If you are on the creative side, try to make origami Halloween lights and use them in combination with other decorations for a warm appeal.
-You can also DIY spider webs using black paper or plastic bag.
+You can also DIY spider webs using a black trash bag.

 Simple decorations are cooler for a reason.